chaoxu/algonotes/src/matching-with-side-constraints.md

 \end{align}
 \]

 It is NP-hard if $I_v$ can be arbitrary.
-However, one can requires the gap to be at most 1.
+However, one can require the gap to be at most 1.
-This is sometimes called generalzied matching.
+This is sometimes called generalized matching.

 ## Laminar degree set constraint

-There is a laminar family $\mathcal{F}$, such that we have constraint
+There is a laminar family $\mathcal{F}$, such that we have constraints
 \[
 \begin{align}
 \deg_x(U) \in I_U &~~~~ \forall U\in \mathcal{F}